raziyeataseven/NAS-ImageNet/README.md

 # Neural Architecture Search with Reinforcement Learning

-This repository is the official implementation of [My Paper Title](https://arxiv.org/pdf/1611.01578v2.pdf).
+This repository is the official implementation of [NEURAL ARCHITECTURE SEARCH WITH REINFORCEMENT LEARNING](https://arxiv.org/pdf/1611.01578v2.pdf).

->📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials

 ## Requirements